 #2 The first steps for Re-Accreditation with the AACSB have been reviewed and accepted.
-AACSB, The Association to Advance Collegiate Schools of Business represent the highest stand of achievement for business schools worldwide.
+AACSB, The Association to Advance Collegiate Schools of Business, represent the highest standard of achievement for business schools worldwide.
 SBGE is just one of a few from the west coast.
-The EAB's role in this is significant with our service as advisors and mentors.
+The EAB's role in this is significant - with our service as advisors and mentors.

 • Kristi Drake, EAB Chair, provided HIGHLIGHTS OF EAB CURRENT ACTIVITIES:

 -- An ongoing discussion of the EAB's Executive Leadership Team is the diversity and inclusion standards of the Board.
 We wish to build out the board to reflect more accurately the disciplines of SBGE along with a diversity of gender, race and religious affiliation.
 Currently we have received recommendations for 6 potential members whose expertise will benefit SBGE.
 More updates soon.

 -- As a Board, our members have continually expressed their desires to work directly with students.
 BUS 4942 Business Internship Reflection & Professional Assessment serves as a capstone class for Seniors in Business Administration.
 The EAB's role is significant - offering feedback on class presentations along with one-on-one professional development discussion.
 If you would like to participate please contact Kristi Drake.
 She will be sending requests for Spring quarter participation soon.

 • In an Open Space concept the majority of the meeting was spent discussing 3 topics.
 Members chose from the following:

 TOPIC 1: EAB Governance - a discussion of diversity and inclusion, by-laws, term limits, sustainability, etc.

 Question: What formats exist for EAB members to provide input to SBGE?